 Push hard on the plate to ensure

-(1) Insert the large plate into the bottom edge of the inverter.
-Make sure the front side(with 5 folding) is facing you.
-(2) Align screw holes to combine two plates.
+Insert the large plate into the bottom edge of the inverter.
+Make sure the front side(with folding) is facing you.
+Align screw holes to combine two plates.
+2 Stick the plate on the inverter.